using CalculusWithJulia

 The Bolzano theorem assumes a continuous function \(f\), and when applicable, yields an algorithm to find a guaranteed zero.

 In general a function over floating point values could be considered as a large table of mappings: each of the \(2^{64}\) floating point values gets assigned a value.
-This is discrete mapping, there is nothing the computer sees related to continuity.
+This is a discrete mapping, there is nothing the computer sees related to continuity.

 The concept of continuity, if needed, must be verified by the user of the algorithm.